 The Sound of Music was the highest-grossing film of 1965 and by 1966 the film became the highest grossing film of all time, surpassing Gone with the Wind and breaking box office records in 29 countries.

-This luxurious room, which offers a large screen TV and a kitchenette, will make you feel like a Hollywood star as you indulge in a relaxing double Jacuzzi bath, providing a truly enjoyable stay at our themed hotel.
+This luxurious room, which offers a large screen TV and a kitchenette, will make you feel like a Hollywood star as you indulge in a relaxing double whirlpool bath, providing a truly enjoyable stay at our themed hotel.

 You can guarantee the Sound of Music inspired rooms will capture your heart as much as the 1965 musical.
 Sleeping up to 6 people, it’s the perfect room for anyone who loves Julie Andrews.